PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

 </p>

 <p>
 With these core design principles in mind, I created documentation outlining the features and development roadmap of the game, noting which elements were absolutely essential and which would be nice to have someday.
 To construct systems adhering to my goals, I would need a strong understanding of what possibilities each system must be capable of handling and which systems would be in communication with each other.
-During <span class="book-title">PUNCHERMAN!</span>, I learned how great the challenge can be to adapt a system to accomodate previously unconsidered possibilities.
+During <span class="book-title">PUNCHERMAN!</span>, I learned how great the challenge can be to adapt a system to accommodate previously unconsidered possibilities.
 Thus, this early mapping of game systems, their interactions, and possible future additions would help to construct stronger systems capable of handling continued development.
 </p>

 <span class="anchor" id="scriptableobjects"></span>